Welcome to the Safeti Podcast

 In Episode 14, we chat to HSE recruiter extraordinaire, Laura Aucott, Partner at HSE Recruitment Network.

-Laura, an HSE recruitment specialist for almost a decade, comes on the show to talk to us about the importance of staying relevant in an increasingly competitive HSE market.
+Laura, an HSE jobs specialist for almost a decade, comes on the show to talk to us about the importance of staying relevant in an increasingly competitive HSE jobs market.

 Are you trying to move your HSE career forward but feel like you are getting nowhere?